 "Who did it?" is a fairly common question to hear as soon as things calm down and there is time to think again.
-Hasty conclusions would only lead to massive collateral damage, yet sometimes the urgency to punish and restore order is so pressing, that even the most calm and wise sovereigns just start to shoot in the forest, thinking that the bad guy must be there somewhere.
+Hasty conclusions would only lead to massive collateral damage, yet sometimes the urgency to punish and restore order is so pressing, that even the calmest and wisest sovereigns just start to shoot in the forest, thinking that the bad guy must be there somewhere.

 Attribution in cyberspace is a hot topic today.
 Hackers are arrested, some are hiding in embassies or exiling abroad.
 Law enforcement officers from the lowest street patrols, petty crime, all the way to mafia gang are all excited and horny about the new capabilities and visibility that the mythic cyberspace will bring to their operations.
-Protective walls of territorially limited sovereignty came crushing down, as five angry eyes woke up on the top of the global Foucaultian Tower.
+Protective walls of territorially limited sovereignty came crashing down, as the 5 angry eyes woke up on the top of the global Foucaultian Tower.

 Legacy Concepts Won't Scale Up

 The stability of the international level based much on another controversial outcome of the horrific and tragic wars.
-Deterrent of mutual destruction and rational balance of power.
+The deterrent of mutual destruction and rational balance of power.
 Attribution, jurisdiction, right for punishment and the use of final argument were all territorially limited.
-Without a global cyberspace, only a regulated international trade and crappy phone lines, territorially limited attribution performed rather well for a long time.
-Traditional bank robbers as well as corrupted officials, political prisoners and general public largely knew that criminality, attribution, punishment and to much extend also concepts of moralistic notions towards right or wrong were also under the territorially limited mandate – for a good reason.
+Without global cyberspace, only a regulated international trade and crappy phone lines, territorially limited attribution performed rather well for a long time.
+Traditional bank robbers as well as corrupted officials, political prisoners and general public largely knew that criminality, attribution, punishment and concepts of moralistic notions towards right or wrong were also under the territorially limited mandate – for a good reason.